AmirAhmadHabibi/TheSuperQuestionTypeTopicClassifier/README.md

 In <b>model_evaluator.py</b> the different vector representations and training algorithms are evaluated and then in <b>fast_learner.py</b> we use the best algorithms from the previous step to learn models from the training data and dump them as pickle files.

 ## Web API
-The web_interface directory contains the web app based on Flask and the API would include the file <b>question_classifier.py</b>.
+The web_interface directory contains the web app based on Flask and the classifier API would include the file <b>question_classifier.py</b>.
 It's use would be like what follows:
 ```python
 from question_classifier import QuestionClassifier